bazel-contrib/rules_jvm_external/docs/api.md

   * `maven:compile-only`: Specifies that this dependency should not be listed as a dependency of the artifact being generated.

-To skip generation of the javadoc jar, add the `no-javadocs` tag, and to skip generation of the sources jar, add the `no-sources` tag to the target.
+To skip generation of the javadoc jar, add the `no-javadocs` tag to the target.

 Generated rules:
   * `name`: A `java_library` that other rules can depend upon.